Mourning Dove

 Feeding Behavior

-Forages mostly on ground; sometimes will perch on plants to take seeds.
+The Mourning Dove forages mainly on the ground; it sometimes perches on plants to take seeds.
 Will come to bird feeders, often eating on the ground under elevated feeders.
-Eats quickly to fill crop with seeds, then digests them while resting.
-Regularly swallows grit (small gravel) to aid in digestion of hard seeds.
+Eats quickly to fill its crop with seeds, then digests them while resting.
+Regularly swallows grit (small gravel) to aid in the digestion of hard seeds.

 Diet

 Seeds.
-Feeds almost entirely on seeds (99% of diet).
-Favors seeds of cultivated grains, also those of grasses, ragweeds, many other plants.
+The Mourning Dove feeds almost entirely on seeds (approximately 99 percent of its diet).
+Favors seeds of cultivated grains, also those of grasses, ragweeds, and many other plants.
 Occasionally eats snails, very rarely any insects.

 Nesting

-In courtship, male flies up with noisy wingbeats and then goes into long circular glide, wings fully spread and slightly bowed down.
-On ground, male approaches female stiffly, his chest puffed out, bowing and giving emphatic cooing song.
+In courtship, the male Mourning Dove flies up with noisy wingbeats and then goes into a long circular glide, wings fully spread and slightly bowed down.
+On the ground, the male approaches the female stiffly, his chest puffed out, bowing and giving an emphatic cooing song.
 Members of mated pairs may preen each other's feathers.
 Nest: Male leads female to potential nest sites; female chooses one.
-Site is usually in tree or shrub, sometimes on ground, sometimes on building ledge or other structure; usually lower than 40', rarely up to 100' or more above ground.
-Nest is very flimsy platform of twigs; male brings material, female builds.
+Site is usually in a tree or shrub, sometimes on the ground, sometimes on a building ledge or other structure; usually lower than 40', rarely up to 100' or more above ground.
+Nest is a very flimsy platform of twigs; the male brings material, the female builds.

 Conservation